 - understanding the ethical policy status of our suppliers; and

-- as part of the continual review of our supplier approval process, SEDEX membership has become an essential requirement for all existing and new packaging and raw materials suppliers.
+- as part of the continual review of our supplier approval process, SEDEX (or equivalent) membership is a requirement for all existing and new packaging, raw materials and warehousing suppliers.

 The requirements of the Modern Slavery Act 2015 are reflected within our policies and procedures.
 We have developed a Modern Slavery and Human Trafficking Policy, and operate the following compliance policies: Anti-Bribery, Bullying and Harassment, Whistleblowing and Ethical.